Massive Uncoordinated Multiple Access for Beyond 5G: iot DI

-On the other hand, the block-sparse structure of $\RM{H}$ can be employed to improve the reconstruction of $\RM{H}$ in \eqref{EEqz1}.
+On the other hand, the block-sparse structure of $\mathbf{H}$ can be employed to improve the reconstruction of $\mathbf{H}$ in \eqref{EEqz1}.
 This method of signal reconstruction is referred to as \ac{sssr}.
-Opposite to \ac{ssr}, the \ac{sssr} simultaneously exploits the column sparsity along with the block-sparse structure in the optimization problem in order to reconstruct the matrix $\RM{H}$.
-The \ac{sssr} of $\RM{H}$, given $\RM{R}$ and the dictionary $\M{X}$, is expressed as
+Opposite to \ac{ssr}, the \ac{sssr} simultaneously exploits the column sparsity along with the block-sparse structure in the optimization problem in order to reconstruct the matrix $\mathbf{H}$.
+The \ac{sssr} of $\mathbf{H}$, given $\mathbf{R}$ and the dictionary $\mathbf{X}$, is expressed as

 where $\lambda_{\ell_0}^{\ell_0}$ is the tuning parameter which balances both approximation error and sparsity level of the solution.
 Similar to the $\ell_0$-minimization in \eqref{EEqz1}, the $\ell_0-\ell_0$-minimization in \eqref{EE} is unstable and NP-hard.
-Therefore, the quasi-norm $\big{\|}{\RM{H}}\big{\|}_0$ is replaced with the $\ell_p-\ell_q$ $(p,q\geq1)$ mixed-norm as to convert the combinatorial problem in \eqref{EE} into a convex optimization problem.
+Therefore, the quasi-norm $\big{\|}{\mathbf{H}}\big{\|}_0$ is replaced with the $\ell_p-\ell_q$ $(p,q\geq1)$ mixed-norm as to convert the combinatorial problem in \eqref{EE} into a convex optimization problem.
+The vector ${\mathbf{h}}_{k}^{\{\bar{\alpha},L\}}$ in \eqref{pq} is defined in \eqref{q:sarabvv0}.
 The recovered matrix by the relaxed \ac{sssr} can also be employed to infer the active \ac{iot} set.